LaunchMenu-archive/LaunchMenu-v1/README.md

 * [ ] Refactor $Settings & $Querier class more modular, so people can alter its behaviour.
 * [ ] Refactor $Tree so it fits the js style of class better
 * [ ] LaunchMenu Events for all important things that happen in LM.
+* [ ] add menu to access different search and filter options, like order by date (to an extend, as the match value should also count), disable certain match types, any other options you might want

 ## Sancarn's todo list: